THIS POST CONTINUES MY RECOLLECTIONS OF MY MENTOR BRUCE METZGER.

 Metzger had been raised in a pious home in Pennsylvania and the piety and simple beliefs of his youth stayed with him through old age.
 As I’ve indicated, he knew billions of facts about the Bible – its teachings, its historical context, the formation of the canon, the transmission of its text, the translation of its text into ancient languages (Latin, Coptic, Syriac, Armenian, Georgian, Slavonic — and so on!), the history of its interpretation, etc. etc. But his own personal beliefs could well have been the same had he not known these billions of facts.
 His was a traditional, fairly conservative belief in God through Christ, and he had a traditional understanding of the Bible as the inspired word of God.

-FOR THE REST OF THIS POST, go to the Members’ Site.
+FOR THE REST OF THIS POST, log in as a Member.
+Click here for membership options.
 If you don’t belong yet, HEY, WHAT’S STOPPING YOU????